lucascameron600/Open-GL-Physics-Simulator/README.md

 I learned from others to structure my simulation so that forces like gravity could be applied as acceleration before each physics update, and then reset afterward.
 For collisions, I checked the distance between pairs of spheres and resolved overlaps by adjusting their positions and giving them a slight push in the opposite direction which can be adjusted.
 Becuase I did not use substeps in my verlet integration there is a significant amount of performance improvement left on the table at this time.

 ## What I am still adding
   Currently I am still working on upgrading this project by using instanced rending for my spheres.
 Instead of telling the GPU to draw every single vertex every frame I can instance the models, currently reading more.
+The other thing I am currently trying to implement is better collision.
+Naive collision is N^2 runtime which I need to reduce.
+Typically this is done with different phases of collision(broad/narrow) to rule out particles/spheres that will not collide.

 ## Final thoughts